-Density Limits Maximum of 25% Lot Coverage: 1 dwelling unit or 1 Two-unit Dwelling Unit, plus an Accessory Dwelling Unit per acre.
-For properties connected to municipal sewer and water, density is increased to 5 units per acre.
-Fences are not counted toward density limits.
-Structures/Uses Per Lot Maximum of: 1 Principal Structure and 1 Principal Use.
+Density Limits Maximum of 25% Lot Coverage: A One-family dwelling or two-family dwelling unit, plus an Accessory Deleted: 1 Dwelling Unit per acre.
+For properties connected to municipal sewer and ح Deleted: dwelling unit water, density is increased to 5 units per acre. \searrow Deleted: or 1 Two-unit Dwelling Unit Fences are not counted toward density limits. \searrow Deleted: D Structures/Uses Per Lot Maximum of: 1 Principal Structure and 1 Principal Use.
 Home Business and Home Industry are not considered Principal Uses.
 A second dwelling in a separate Principal Structure may be constructed on any Lot with more than three acres.
 Fences are not counted toward Structures limits.
-Dimensional Requirements Minimum Lot Size: 1 Acre: Properties served by Municipal Wastewater and Water: 1/5 acre Minimum Lot Frontage: 150 ft Minimum Lot Depth: 150 ft Structure Height (Max): 38 ft to the highest point of the ridge line Setback-Front (Min): 40 ft Measured from edge of the actual or proposed road right-of-way Setback-Side/Rear (Min): 20 ft Measured from the property line
+Deleted: U Dimensional Requirements Minimum Lot Size: 1 Acre; Properties served by Municipal Wastewater and Water: 1/5 acre e Minimum Lot Frontage: 150 ft Minimum Lot Depth: 150 ft Structure Height (Max): 38 ft to the highest point of the ridge line Setback-Front (Min): 40 ft Measured from edge of the actual or proposed road right-of-way Setback-Side/Rear 20 ft